Improve Your Credit Score

 Cash Pros

-We had the paper before we had plastic and while the paper is increasingly on it’s way out, it’s still clinging on.
+We had the paper before we had plastic and while the paper is increasingly on its way out, it’s still clinging on.
 If you just refuse to give up spending cash, we can sort of see it.

 No Debt